 Iodine deficiency can cause a range of problems, including mental retardation, hypothyroidism,

-goiter, and other growth and developmental problems.
+, and other growth and developmental problems.
 Thyroid enlargement (goiter) is one of the early signs of iodine deficiency.
 Not getting enough iodine is especially harmful for the developing brain, such as during pregnancy and in infants.
 This is why the American Thyroid Association recommends that pregnant and breastfeeding women take a daily prenatal supplement that contains iodine.

-Because we have iodized salt in the US, goiter is rarely seen.
 If eaten in large quantities, some foods, like raw turnips and rutabagas, have chemicals that can cause goiters and inhibit thyroid gland functions.
 These chemicals, called goitrogens, are destroyed when the foods are cooked, so problems are uncommon.

 The thyroid can also become enlarged if you have too much iodide in your diet, though this is rare in the US.
-This “toxic goiter” is caused by elevated concentrations of thyroid stimulating hormone (TSH).
+This toxic goiter is caused by elevated concentrations of thyroid stimulating hormone (TSH).
 This is often seen in people who eat a lot of seaweed, which can add a significant amount of iodide to the diet.
 Iodide levels up to 1 milligram (more than six times the RDA) appear to be safe.

 When the thyroid gland releases fewer hormones than the body needs, the result is

-hypothyroidism.
+.
 Some of the symptoms include:

 FatigueCoarse, brittle hair; hair lossFacial puffinessDry skinSwollen hands or feetCold intoleranceWeight gainAchy feeling all overDepression